The Bachelor of Arts degree is a general degree that allows students to explore many

 students are expected to work as maturing artists motivated by independent ideas.

-allows the realization of their visual concepts.
+which allows the realization of their visual concepts.

-studios are in a building separate from the undergraduate area.
-Each graduate student
+Graduate student studios are in a building separate from the undergraduate area.
+Each

-area.
+working area.
 Graduate students have 24-hour access to their studios and studio equipment.

 The sculpture facilities include equipment appropriate for most sculptural techniques.

-lift, and most major hand and power tools.
+work area, fork lift, and most major hand and power tools.

 Visiting Artists The faculty is committed to an ongoing program of visiting artists.
 This policy gives